Want a quick coffee drink recipe that will help you hack the most energy for your body?

 - raw, grass-fed, unsalted butter

-So I want to share my own simple 5 minute DIY vegan version for relatively cheap Bulletproof Coffee…
+Here’s my own simple 5 minute DIY vegan version for relatively cheap Bulletproof Coffee…

 Let’s look a little more into MCT or medium-chain fatty acids (MCFA).
 Not only is it in coconut oil, but MCFA are also found in mother’s milk.
 This makes sense because unlike long-chain fatty acids found in most other fats, they put little strain on the digestive system and provide a quick source of energy.
 They are broken down almost immediately by enzymes in the saliva and gastric juices.
 This is perfect for an infant with an immature digestive system or a marathoner in need of quick energy.
 In fact I read of a study where mice were put to endurance swimming tests every other day for several days.
 To sum it up, the mice fed MCFA/MCT quickly outperformed the mice fed a standard mice diet.
 Which reminds me of this…